-One of the ways breast cancers are classified is by proteins, called receptors.
+One of the ways breast cancers are classified is by proteins called receptors, which are expressed by the cancer cell.
 There are thousands of different types of receptors on cells in the body.
-Some receptors are found on the cancer cell surface.
-Knowing which receptors are present helps your doctor choose a treatment that your type of cancer is most likely to respond.
+Knowing which receptors are present helps your doctor choose a treatment that your type of cancer is most likely to respond to.

 Treatment for HR+ breast cancers may include medicines that block the effect of estrogen or progesterone.

 Some breast cancers are fueled by a different receptor called HER2.
 Both normal cells and cancer cells have HER2 receptors.
 In HER2+ breast cancer, cancer cells have more HER2 receptors than normal cells.
 This makes the cancer grow faster than normal cells.

 Treatments for HER2+ breast cancer target and block the HER2 receptor.

 Some breast cancers do not have estrogen or progesterone receptors (ER- or PR-).
 They also do not have too much of a protein called HER2 (HER2-).
 This is called triple-negative breast cancer (TNBC).

 Hormone therapy is typically not helpful in TNBC because the cancer cells do not have hormone receptors.
 Drugs that target HER2 are not helpful because the cancer cells do not have enough HER2 receptors.

 TRODELVY® (sacituzumab govitecan-hziy) is a prescription medicine used to treat adults with triple-negative breast cancer (negative for estrogen and progesterone hormone receptors and HER2) that has spread to other parts of the body (metastatic) or cannot be removed by surgery, and who have received two or more prior treatments, including at least one treatment for metastatic disease.

 - When comparing age groups, the majority of TNBC cases are diagnosed in women 51-60 years old